brandonbothell/popyt/README.md

 console.log(videos) // array of 12 partial video objects
 ```

 Note: This wrapper does not implement every feature of the YouTube API.
-With a single developer working on it, there just isn't time for everything to be implemented.
-Some of the objectively most-important features have been added.
+If you would like anything added, feel free to open an issue.
 The limits imposed by the wrapper are not imposed by YouTube.

 # Development/Contributing
 ## Before committing: